Here are some key things you need to know about condoms.

-Only use condoms with a CE quality mark
+Only use condoms with the European CE mark or UKCA mark

-Always choose condoms that carry the European CE mark, a recognised safety standard.
-Don't use novelty condoms unless they carry the European CE mark.
+Don't use novelty condoms, unless they carry the European CE mark or the UKCA mark.

 Condom before contact